Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />

-26. Attempt to log into Client-1 with one of the accounts (take note of the password in the script).
+26. Attempt to log into Client-1 with one of the accounts, take note of the password in the script ("Password1").
 In order to do that click on any user and go to the general tab, and copy their display name.
-RDP into Client one, and paste their name after “MyDomain.com\” (“MYDomian.com\DISPLAYNAME")
+RDP into Client one, and paste their name after “MyDomain.com\” (“MYDomain.com\DISPLAYNAME")
 </p>
 <br />
 </p>